 Your organization may have many individuals, teams, and projects ongoing, which might seem like a great scenario for separate master calendars.

 However, if the work depends on inter-departmental collaboration, then a single master calendar may be better.
-With a single master calendar, you can allow various departments and teams to see each other’s sub-calendars.
+With a single master calendar, you can customize access and allow various departments and teams to see each other’s sub-calendars as needed.
 This way, they can plan meetings, share tasks, and more easily collaborate through the shared calendar.

 Here’s a single master calendar used to coordinate hundreds of volunteers: